PandaHugMonster/yii2-simputils/README.md

    project into docker containers - you should be fine in any possible tradeoffs :).
  * Prepare examples of usage `SimpUtils Yii2`
  * Wrap Version information?
+ * When relying on the `SimpUtils Yii2` the preference of usage functionality should be consistent and as follows: **SimpUtils Yii2** > **Yii2** > **SimpUtils**
+ * Why do we need so much of "empty" files? - Because of transparent and non-invasive implementation of the SimpUtils Yii2 we have to "patch" every single "BaseObject" inherited Yii2 file.
+   That is because there is no way to "slip in between class inheritance" of the "Yii2" framework without forking and keeping it up to date.
+Which is a set of even bigger problems in the end.
+   In current implementation, all be functioning almost exactly the same without and drawbacks.
+   Only in case of `instance of` command you have to be careful and choose common ancestor instead of "patched leaf" of this library.
+Everything else suppose to be fully transparent!